5/5 (2)

 Tap above to jump to different sections of this tour

-The most beautiful part of the Dordogne valley is the Périgord Noir, where our Dordogne cycling tour is based.
-As well as some of the world's most famous prehistoric sites, the Dordogne was the crucible of The Hundred Years War and boasts spectacular medieval castles.
+The most beautiful part of the Dordogne Valley is the Périgord Noir, where our Dordogne cycling tour is based.
+As well as some of the world's most famous prehistoric sites, the Dordogne was the crucible of the Hundred Years War and boasts spectacular medieval castles.

 • Dordogne River Valley, France.
 Nabihel Boustani@Unsplash